-As part of the measures announced by the Infocomm Media Development Authority (IMDA) in October last year, all organisations that send SMS using alphanumeric Sender IDs are required to register with the Singapore SMS Sender ID Registry (“SSIR”).
-This registration is to better protect consumers against non-registered SMS that may be scams.
+As part of the measures announced by the Infocomm Media Development Authority (IMDA) in October last year to promote cyber wellness and combat online scams in Singapore, all organisations that send SMS using alphanumeric Sender IDs are required to register with the Singapore SMS Sender ID Registry (“SSIR”).
+This registration is to better protect consumers against non-registered SMS that may be online scams.

 Consumers receiving SMS labelled as “Likely-SCAM” to exercise caution

 From 31 January 2023, non-registered SMS will be labelled as “Likely-SCAM”.
 This functions similarly to a “spam filter and spam bin”.
 Consumers may receive non-registered SMS labelled as “Likely-SCAM”.
 Consumers are advised to exercise caution.
 If unsure, consumers are encouraged to check with family and friends.
-Collectively, this will enhance our resilience against scams.
+Collectively, this will enhance our resilience against online scams in Singapore.

 Example of what a "Likely-SCAM" SMS will look like.

 All organisations that use alphanumeric Sender IDs must register early with the SSIR.
 This is to give adequate time as non-registered SMS Sender IDs after 31 January 2023 will be labelled as “Likely-SCAM”.
 Organisations which have not registered their Sender IDs are advised to do so.

 Organisations that wish to send SMS with alphanumeric Sender IDs to Singapore mobile users must: